Ashkan2003/bestFit-Algorithm/README.md

 # bestFit-Algorithm
 # see here : https://ashkan2003.github.io/bestFit-Algorithm/
 ## Best fit allocates the process to a partition which is the smallest sufficient partition among the free available partitions. <br/>
 ### The time complexity of Best-Fit algorithm is O(n2) as it requires two loops to process the memory blocks and processes.
-The outer loop is used to iterate through the processes and the inner loop is used to iterate through the blocks.
+The outer loop is used to iterate through the processes and the inner loop is used to iterate through the blocks..
 The space complexity of Best-Fit algorithm is O(n) as it requires an array of size n to store the block allocation for each process.
 Is Best-Fit really best?
 Although, best fit minimizes the wastage space, it consumes a lot of processor time for searching the block which is close to required size.
 Also, Best-fit may perform poorer than other algorithms in some cases.
 For example, see below exercise.